Buying real estate in Medellín?

 Yes, the analysis of Medellín's property market is included in our pack

-1) Rents will rise in areas with better public transportation as accessibility becomes crucial for tenants
+1) Rents will increase in areas with better public transport as accessibility becomes crucial for tenants

 Rents in Medellín are climbing in areas with better public transportation.